 The feeling of having a dry mouth is a common discomfort that can stem from many different causes.
 One of the conditions that deserves particular attention is diabetes, which often includes so-called xerostomia among its symptoms.

-Diabetes mellitus is one of the most widespread diseases worldwide and, according to the World Health Organization, affects more than 340 million people.
-The most common symptoms of diabetes include an uncontrollable increase in hunger and thirst, a general sense of malaise, and – when blood tests are performed – elevated blood sugar levels.
-In people with diabetes, glucose metabolism is impaired due to insufficient (or absent) production of the hormone responsible for this process: insulin.
+Diabetes mellitus is one of the most widespread diseases in the world, and according to the World Health Organization, it affects over 340 million patients.
+The most common symptoms of diabetes are an uncontrolled increase in the sensation of hunger and thirst, physical malaise, and — in blood tests — an elevated blood sugar concentration.
+In patients with diabetes, a malfunction occurs in the glucose metabolisation process due to insufficient or absent production of the hormone responsible for this process: insulin.

 Some complications of diabetes are well known and routinely monitored, such as vision problems or issues related to peripheral circulation.
 However, the oral cavity can also be affected.
 This often results in infections of the oral mucosa or, indeed, xerostomia.